Le Frecce

-Le Frecce is the high-speed rail train category operated by Trenitalia in Italy.
+Le Frecce is the high-speed rail train category operated by Trenitalia in Italy under overall three brand names.

 History

 In 1997, a new category, "Eurostar", was introduced as the brand name of the high-speed trains run by Trenitalia in Italy.
 Since 2006, trains started to be operated and promoted under further sub-brands and less and less sold under the name "Eurostar".

 In June 2012, the category Eurostar was officially divided into various subcategories indicating various high-speed services.
 The new categories created were Frecciarossa (literally, Red Arrow) for the fastest trains, Frecciargento (literally, Silver Arrow) for the next category of trains and finally Frecciabianca (literally, White Arrow).
 Since all these three train categories are named as "Freccia" (literally, Arrow), the high-speed trains operated by Trenitalia are named "Le Frecce", on a par with TGV in France, ICE in Germany and AVE in Spain.